radian-software/selectrum/README.md

   `selectrum-show-indices`.
-This may be helpful in telling you what prefix argument you should pass to `selectrum-select-current-candidate` and `selectrum-insert-current-candidate` in order to select a given candidate.
+This may be helpful in telling you what prefix argument you should pass to `selectrum-select-current-candidate` and `selectrum-insert-current-candidate` in order to choose a candidate.
   Furthermore, if you want do display a custom index (e.g. letters instead of indices, roman numerals, etc.) you can set the `selectrum-show-indices` to a function that takes in the relative index of a candidate and returns the string you want to display.
 * The `selectrum-completion-in-region` function can display